Sid672/Rangoli/README.md

 ```
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_3.PNG?raw=true)
 ## Second Loop
-Since the pattern is not same as breakfast plate, so we need another loop, to turn the turtle in a way that it moves in a circular path, not a square path like above picture.
+Since the pattern is not the same as the breakfast plate, we need another loop to turn the turtle to move in a circular path, not a  path like the above picture.

 To do this move the turtle in the right direction `t.right(360 / n) = 10 degrees`, with the same forward distance `t.forward(0.8)`.